 General.
-The servicer, as our agent, will manage, service, administer and make collections in respect of the transition property.
+The servicer, as our agent, will manage, service, administer and make collections in respect of the related transition property.
 The servicer's duties will include:

-- calculating and billing the transition charges, - obtaining meter reads and collecting the transition charges from retail electric providers or an agent appointed by the servicer or an account designated under the intercreditor agreement to collect the charges, as applicable, and posting all collections,
+- calculating and billing the related transition charges, - obtaining meter reads and collecting the related transition charges from retail electric providers or an agent appointed by the servicer or an account designated under the intercreditor agreement to collect the charges, as applicable, and posting all collections,

-- responding to inquiries by retail electric customers, retail electric providers, the PUCT or any federal, local or other state governmental authority with respect to the transition property and transition charges, - accounting for collected transition charges and late-payment penalties received from retail electric providers, investigating and resolving delinquencies, processing and depositing collections, making periodic remittances to the trustee and furnishing periodic reports to us, the trustee, the PUCT and the rating agencies, - providing certified calculations and other information reasonably requested by agents appointed by the servicer to collect the charges to enable the agents to perform collection services properly under the intercreditor agreement and monitoring the collections of the agents for compliance with the intercreditor agreement, - monitoring payments by each retail electric provider, reviewing reports provided by each retail electric provider and monitoring compliance by each retail electric provider with the credit standards and deposit obligations set forth in the financing order, - notifying each retail electric provider of any defaults by such retail electric provider in its payment obligations and other obligations (including its credit standards), and enforcing against such retail electric provider at the earliest date permitted any remedies provided by applicable law, - making all filings with the PUCT and taking all other actions necessary to perfect our ownership interests in and the trustee's lien on the transition property and other collateral, - selling, as our agent, defaulted or written-off accounts in accordance with the servicer's usual and customary practices, - taking action in connection with adjustments to the transition charges and allocation of the charges among various classes of customers as described below, - any other duties specified for a servicer under the financing order or applicable law, and - reconciling, within 30 calendar days after bank statement cutoff date or such later time as is consistent with the servicer's usual and customary practices that does not materially impair the ability of the servicer to correct errors, all bank account debits and credits for bank accounts that are held in our name or the name of the servicer (as servicer under the servicing agreement) that relate to the collateral or the transition bonds.
+- responding to inquiries by retail electric customers, retail electric providers, the PUCT or any federal, local or other state governmental authority with respect to the related transition property and related transition charges, - accounting for collected transition charges and late-payment penalties of retail electric providers, investigating and resolving delinquencies, processing and depositing collections, making periodic remittances to the trustee and furnishing periodic reports to us, the trustee, the PUCT and the rating agencies, - providing certified calculations and other information reasonably requested by agents appointed by the servicer to collect the charges to enable the agents to perform collection services properly under the intercreditor agreements and monitoring the collections of the agents for compliance with the intercreditor agreements, - monitoring payments by each retail electric provider, reviewing reports provided by each retail electric provider and monitoring compliance by each retail electric provider with the credit standards and deposit obligations set forth in the applicable financing order, - notifying each retail electric provider of any defaults by such retail electric provider in its payment obligations and other obligations (including its credit standards), and enforcing against such retail electric provider at the earliest date permitted any remedies provided by applicable law, - making all filings with the PUCT and taking all other actions necessary to perfect our ownership interests in and the trustee's lien on the related transition property and other collateral, - selling, as our agent, defaulted or written-off accounts in accordance with the servicer's usual and customary practices, - taking action in connection with adjustments to the related transition charges and allocation of the charges among various classes of customers as described below, and - any other duties specified for a servicer under applicable law.

 Please read "CenterPoint Houston's Financing Order" in this prospectus.
-The servicer is required to notify us, the trustee, the PUCT and the rating agencies in writing of any laws or PUCT regulations promulgated after the execution of the servicing agreement that have a material adverse effect on the servicer's ability to perform its duties under the servicing agreement.
+The servicer is required to notify us, the trustee, the PUCT and the rating agencies in writing of any laws or PUCT regulations promulgated after the execution of the applicable servicing agreement that have a material adverse effect on the servicer's ability to perform its duties under that servicing agreement.
 The servicer is also authorized to execute and deliver documents and to make filings and participate in proceedings on our behalf.

-In the servicing agreement, the servicer will agree, among other things, that, in servicing the transition property:
+In each servicing agreement, the servicer will agree, among other things, that, in servicing the related transition property: